Historical Apoplexy · State Legislative Adaptations · Louisiana

 (i) The Legislature finds that Louisiana possesses one of the most

-Vietnamese, and fusion traditions including gumbo, jambalaya,
+Cajun, soul food, Vietnamese, and fusion traditions including

-in their own neighborhoods.
-The French Quarter serves premium
+access to fresh food in their own neighborhoods.
+The French

-grocery access.
-The food culture that defines Louisiana
+Lower Ninth Ward lack adequate grocery access.
+The food culture

-(j) Louisiana's commercial fishing industry — shrimp, crawfish,
+(j) Louisiana's commercial fishing industry, shrimp, crawfish,

-oysters, crab, and Gulf fish — produces seafood at massive scale.
+oysters, crab, and Gulf fish, produces seafood at massive scale.

 Commercial fishing families, including Vietnamese refugee